bhattacharya-a-bt/MOSTWAS/README.md

 ```

 Email [Arjun Bhattacharya](mailto:bhattacharya.a.bt@gmail.com)
-with questions or submit an isse on the
+with questions or submit an issue on the
 [Github repo](https://github.com/bhattacharya-a-bt/MOSTWAS).

 Click for [documentation](https://bhattacharya-a-bt.github.io/MOSTWAS/reference/index.html)